 Alcohol has a physical effect as well as a psychoactive impact, altering one’s mental processes.
 This is why someone who has had a little too much to drink might lack the ability to make the best judgments or decisions.
 When someone drinks often or too much, it is likely that alcohol dependence has developed.

 This substance has the ability to alter the brain’s receptors and keep a person from knowing when they’ve had too much.
 This change in the brain is known as tolerance.
 As the tolerance level increases, the person will need more alcohol in order to obtain the same feelings which a lower dosage gave them before their tolerance was built.
 Alcohol dependence is characterized by a compulsive need to drink and an inability to stop once drinking has started.
 People who have become dependent on alcohol drink more in an attempt to feel “normal.”

-Alcohol addiction is said to be a disease which changes the neurochemistry of the brain.
+Alcohol addiction is said to be a disease that changes the neurochemistry of the brain.
 Signs and symptoms of addiction include dependence on alcohol, extreme tolerance for the substance, and drinking more often or in larger quantities.
 When a person is addicted to alcohol, they may begin to avoid family and friends or become irresponsible concerning school or work.

 Getting Help for Alcohol Addiction or Dependence

 Thankfully, there is hope and help for those who are struggling with alcohol addiction or dependence.
 Asheville Recovery Center can offer a treatment program to help you or a loved one recover from alcohol caused issues.
 Our specialists are trained to give you the best possible support and guidance as you pursue a life free from alcohol addiction or dependence.
 Contact us today to begin your journey to recovery